SEED

 The first SEED unit has been fabricated and passed container certification testing, clearing it to travel stacked on any container ship.
 Further testing will include full scale wind loading and water pressure testing as well environmental and cultural acceptance testing on a tropical island.
 This new safe ‘temp-to-perm’ form of post-disaster housing, when deployed at scale, will significantly improve the recovery process for residents and will substantially advance the safety of island housing stock, reducing future disaster risk for entire communities.

-Urban Risk Lab: Miho Mazereeuw, Rich Serino, David Moses, Larisa Ovalles, Lizzie Yarina, Justin Lavallee, Xio Alvarez, Charlotte D'Acierno, Aditya Barve, Mayank Ojha, Jean Carlos Vega Diaz, Rodrigo Escandón Cesarman
+MIT Urban Risk Lab: Miho Mazereeuw, Rich Serino, David Moses, Larisa Ovalles, Lizzie Yarina, Justin Lavallee, Xio Alvarez, Charlotte D'Acierno, Aditya Barve, Mayank Ojha, Jean Carlos Vega Diaz, Rodrigo Escandón Cesarman

 Structural Engineering: